diego-aquino/thecountdown/README.md

 ## :newspaper_roll: License

-This project if under MIT License.
+This project is under MIT License.
 Check [LICENSE](./LICENSE) for more information.

 ---